navyad16/NumberGuessingGame/README.md

 - The project demonstrates the use of control structures, input validation, loops, and random number generation.

   Key Features:
-  - 1.Random number generation using the random module
+  - .Random number generation using the random module
-  - 2.Real-time user input with validation
+  - .Real-time user input with validation
-  - 3.Loop-based guessing mechanism with attempt tracking
+  - .Loop-based guessing mechanism with attempt tracking
-  - 4.Basic error handling for non-integer inputs
+  - .Basic error handling for non-integer inputs